Blog 2026-07-15 7 min read Getting Started with Kiro — Part 3

 Total execution time was about 40 minutes in autopilot.
 I reviewed the output, made two small adjustments (a key format that didn't match our convention, and a missing index), and merged it.
 The equivalent manual work would have been most of an afternoon.

-That's the value proposition.
-Not "AI writes code for you" — that's table stakes now.
+That's the point.
+Not "AI writes code for you" — every tool does that now.
 It's "AI implements a designed feature end-to-end while you do something else."

 What's Next